 It is well known that noise such as clocks affects the analog part of a power supply unless the digital part and the analog part such as a regulator circuit in the case of a power-supply device are isolated.

-So what else we need to be aware of?
+So, what else do we need to be aware of?

 Noise from the digital section that is often overlooked is the noise emitted from the display.

-As for countermeasures against noise from the digital circuit, although clock sources and the CPU tend to be attention, but the display also emits noise.
+As for countermeasures against noise from the digital circuit, although clock sources and the CPU tend to be the focus main source, the display also emits noise.

 As well as the noise emitted from the front of the display noise is also emitted to the inside of the power supply.